VR and gamification bring a lot of new jobs

 Pokémon Go is the beginning of a trend that will greatly change our media usage behavior and the digital industry.
 Augmented Reality, such as Pokémon Go, and Virtual Reality (VR), where a player plunges into an imagined or reconstructed virtual world, will have a similar effect on our lives in the next 10-20 years as the development of the Internet and the Internet Smartphones at the time.

-Retail, the real estate market and the health care sector are already using VR to capture customers in new ways.
-So it will be possible in the future to go directly into his favorite film, instead of "looking from the other side of the screen" only, or to stand at the concert of his favorite band directly on stage.
-Also virtual tours through the new dream house can be experienced as in real life.
+Retail, the real estate market and healthcare in particular are already using VR to retain customers in new ways.
+So in the future it will be possible to put yourself directly in your favorite film instead of just watching it "from the other side of the screen", or to stand directly on stage at the concert of your favorite band.
+Virtual tours through the new dream house can also be experienced in real life.

 Like the Internet and later smartphones, VR / AR will also develop a whole industry, which is about the design and technical development of hardware and software.
 At the same time, however, new technical developments have a direct impact on technology-based recruiting.